 2. Know your audience

 How your customers and potential customers respond to mentions of COVID-19 may be highly circumstantial.
-If you operate in an area where there have been relatively few cases, your customers might be burned out on hearing about COVID-19 constantly on the news or in ads from big brands.
+If you operate in an area with relatively few cases, your customers might be burned out on hearing about COVID-19 constantly on the news or in ads from big brands.
 In these cases, go back to your pre-COVID marketing plan and the action tips discussed in section one.
-However, if you’re in an area that was deeply impacted, your customers may be eager for updates and looking for mentions of COVID-19 to assess how you’re addressing the ongoing situation.
+However, if you’re in an area that was deeply impacted, your customers may be eager for updates and looking for mentions of COVID-19 to assess how you’re addressing any ongoing issues.
 To get a better sense of how your customers are feeling, it will remain important to listen to them and pay attention to any nonverbal cues.
 Are people in your area diligent about mask use and social distancing?
 If so, you may want to keep COVID-19 a part of the conversation.

 Action tip: In addition to monitoring your surroundings, keep an eye on local and national news, neighborhood message boards, small business owners in your network, and social media to get a better sense of the overall conversation.